Brief introduction to basic technological details of Neuron products.

 The master watchdog feature monitors the communication between the CPU and a local processor.
 If no exchange occurs within a pre-set timeframe, the MasterWatchdog automatically resets the device and I/O modules back into default settings.

 Save default settings option allows each processor to save its default configuration.
 This configuration is then loaded after every device reboot triggered either by a manual restart or by a power outage.

 Restart function provides the user with an option to trigger a restart of any I/O group and its reset back to default settings.

 All Neuron models are also equipped with four customizable LEDs.
 These are labelled as X1 - X4 and can be used as a custom status indication.

 During the whole development and assembly process, we strongly emphasise the quality and reliability of all of our products.
 All components are manufactured in the Czech Republic by proven manufacturers.
 Each circuit board is also marked with unique QR code, allowing us to backtrack any individual component in case of failures or reliability issues.
 On the final product, every component can be backtracked, included the info indicating which person was responsible for testing and calibration.

-Each circuit board underwent a multiple-stage testing prior to the final assembly:
+Each circuit board underwent multiple-stage testing before the final assembly:

 - multiple modules assembly

-UniPi.technology supports startups, small projects and starting out developers.
+Unipi.technology supports startups, small projects and starting developers.
 Because of that, we offer an option to create a custom OEM variant of the Neuron with the batch size starting on 20 units.
-The customer can not only design his/her own case graphic design but can also order a custom I/O architecture according to his/her needs.
-For larger companies, we also offer a custom development, starting at 200 MOQ (Minimum Order Quantity).
+The customer can not only design his/her case graphic design but can also order a custom I/O architecture according to his/her needs.
+For larger companies, we also offer custom development, starting at 200 MOQ (Minimum Order Quantity).
 You can find more info here.